New Mexico vs Michigan Prediction — AI Finds CAN'T MISS CFB Lines & Props (Aug 30)

 New Mexico vs Michigan Prop Picks (AI)

-Remi is pouring through mountains of data on each player.
+AI algorithm Remi is pouring through tons of data on each line.
 In fact, anytime the Lobos and Wolverines play there’s always several intriguing trends to key in on.
-Not to mention games played at Michigan Stadium in Aug rarely follow normal, predictable betting trends.
+Not to mention games played at Michigan Stadium in Aug can often follow normal, predictable patterns.

 New Mexico vs Michigan Prediction (AI)

-Remi, our AI sports genius, has been pouring over mountains of data from every past game between the Lobos and Wolverines and using recursive machine learning and industry leading AI to crunch the data to a single cover probability.
+Remi, our AI sports genius, has been pouring over millions of data from every simulation between the Lobos and Wolverines and using recursive machine learning and cutting-edge AI to crunch the data to a single cover probability.

-Remi has been most fixated on the unproportionally assigned factor emotional bettors tend to put on coaching factors between a Lobos team going up against a possibly deflated Wolverines team.
-Trends look to say the true game analytics might reflect a slight lean against one Vegas line specifically.
+Oddly enough, we’ve seen the AI has been most watching on the linear correlation of emphasis human bettors often put on player performance factors between a Lobos team going up against a possibly rested Wolverines team.
+Trends look to say the true game analytics appear to reflect a moderate lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our CFB AI picks for FREE now.